 Just because millennials have a preference for email doesn’t mean you can get complacent with your email program.
 They still have high standards, and won’t hesitate to unsubscribe or mark your messages as spam if you’re not delivering the experience they expect.

 Want to earn, and keep, the favor and loyalty of your millennial subscribers?
-Start with these tips to make your millennial marketing campaigns as effective as possible!
+Start with these tips to make your campaigns for marketing to millennials as effective as possible!

 Don’t skimp on the mobile experience.